-WASHINGTON (AP) -- The Commerce Department reports on the number of new homes sold in October.
-The report will be released at 10 a.m.
-Eastern Wednesday.
+WASHINGTON (AP) -- The Commerce Department reports on sales of new homes in September at 10 a.m.
+Eastern on Monday.